Ford Mustang (seventh generation): Mustang GTD

 On August 17, 2023, Ford unveiled the Mustang GTD, a street-version of their FIA Group GT3 race car, for the 2025 model year.
-The "GTD" moniker comes from the GTD class, or Gran Turismo Daytona class, of GT3 sports cars raced in the IMSA SportsCar Championship.
+The "GTD" moniker comes from the GTD class, or Grand Touring Daytona class, of GT3 sports cars raced in the IMSA SportsCar Championship.
 This model incorporates an aerodynamic design and a supercharged 5.2L "Predator" V8 (from the previous generation Shelby GT500) with a rear-mounted transaxle.
 It makes 815 hp and 664 lbft of torque, and has a top speed of 202 mph.

 Driven by Dirk Müller in December of 2024, The Mustang GTD lapped the Nürburgring track in 6:57:685, making it the only American-made production vehicle, at that time, to complete the circuit in less than seven minutes.
 It later beat its own record again in May of 2025 with a time of 6:52.072.
 In July 2025, that record was beaten by a pair of American-made, production-run, 2026 Chevrolet Corvettes; the ZR1 (6:50.763) and ZR1X (6:49.275).
 The ZR1X time also edged out the current Porsche 911 GT3 RS (992.1) record of 6:49.328.
 In an Instagram post, Ford CEO Jim Farley congratulated the Corvette team, followed with: "Game on!"

+Mustang GTD Competition

+On April 17th, 2026, alongside its Nürburgring Nordschleife Lap Time of 6:40.835, Ford unveiled the GTD Competition, of which spy shots had been taken in October of 2025.
+The GTD Competition is currently a pre-production model, with the full list of changes not specified.
+Known details include magnesium wheels, and unspecified horsepower increase, more aerodynamic devices, including dive planes, wheel aero-discs, and a modified wing, and unspecified tires.